 A Bachelor of Arts in History provides the knowledge and skills that successful students need to prepare them for teaching at the high school level, attending graduate school especially in history or law, or pursuing a career in public history such as working in archives, museums, or historical sites.
 Their skills and knowledge also make them educated individuals ready to work at any career requiring literate persons.

-Incoming freshmen take specially designed general education courses in American and World History (HIS 21500, HIS 21600, and HIS 22100).
-These seminar-style courses are capped at twenty students and focus on primary source interpretation and group discussion.
+Incoming freshmen take specially designed general education courses in American and World History.
 As sophomores, majors enroll in Historical Methods (HIS 20300), which introduces them to the nuts and bolts of the historian’s craft.
 As seniors, they sit for a series of three comprehensive examinations and develop a substantive research project as part of the department’s capstone course (HIS 40000).

 In addition to required courses, students can take advantage of elective courses covering such diverse topics as the American Civil War, the Nazi State, Sport History, the American West, Revolutions in the Modern World, Church and State in Early Modern Europe, American Military History, and the Age of Jackson – among many others.